Belize Fact Sheet

 Generally the water is drinkable right from the taps in most large towns, lodges, and hotels.
 Many Belizeans and travelers also choose to drink bottled water which is available in most shops.
 Safe drinking water is provided throughout your Island Expeditions' tour.
-In the field, we use Pristine water treatment to make water potable or use large 5 gallon jugs of water which can be decanted into your personal water bottle.
+In the field, we will filter rain water in our camps, and when necessary use Pristine water treatment to make water potable.
+We use large 5 gallon jugs of water which can be decanted into your personal water bottle.

 Taxis are identifiable by their green license plates in Belize.
 They are non-metered and fares are standard.
 Taxis from the Belize International Airport are a standard rate and the rate is posted upon exiting the customs area.
 Be sure to negotiate the price before starting your journey.

 There are no endemic diseases.
 No inoculations are required for entry, however we do strongly recommend you consider a Havrix injection for Hepatitis A (or Twinrix for both Hep A & B), anti-malaria tablets (if traveling into the rainforest), and an up-to-date tetanus shot.
 Contact your doctor or travel clinic prior to traveling to Belize.